kompa3/socket.mq/README.md

 * Event-level subscription access control in Publish-Subscribe pattern (at both Client and Server end)
 * Request-level access control in Request-Reply pattern
 * Data encryption with the public key of the receiver

+Rationale for using PGP instead of SSL or TSL:
+* Socket.mq is intended for m2m communication where there might not exist Internet connection, CA servers, or DNS names.
+* See a related [article](http://www.techrepublic.com/blog/it-security/why-not-use-openpgp-for-web-authentication/) about using OpenPGP instead of TLS for web authentication

 NOTE: Do not use the built-in security mechanism for Frontend-Backend communication.
 A private key known by Frontend can be easily hacked.
 Instead, Frontend authentication should take place at Backend by a per-session or per-user basis.